RobTillaart/DHTNew/README.md

 Supports DHT11, DHT22, DHT33, DHT44, AM2301, AM2302, AM2303 as these all have the same protocol.
 Note there are differences e.g. DHT11 has no negative temperature, no decimals, and a longer wakeup time.

+The DHTNew library returns Temperature in degrees Celsius and Humidity in 0.0 - 100.0%.

 #### Sonoff Si7021